 - I keep up to date on things like oil changes and tune-ups.

 - I never put off taking my car in for that check engine light.

 - I also only unlock my doors when I'm immediately ready to get out of my car or get in my car.

 A full tank of gas- Lisa, Marketing

-I never go below ½ tank.
-The hubs or I will gas up my vehicle on Sunday before the work week or I get gas during my lunch break so that I don’t have to stop with my baby in the car.
+- I never go below ½ tank.
+The hubs or I will gas up my vehicle on Sunday before the workweek or I get gas during my lunch break so that I don’t have to stop with my child in the car.